 Halloween Crafts

-Depending on the age of your littles, you can do everything from coloring books to costume making.
-What’s great about this is you can also get started a week or two before Halloween and create lots of things to decorate your home with!
-It will get them in the spirit early, and they won’t even notice that they aren’t out at party!
+Depending on the age of your littles, you can do everything from quick crafts like coloring books to costume making.
+What’s great about this is you can also get started with easy Halloween crafts for the whole month and create lots of things to decorate your home with!
+It will get them in the spirit early, and they won’t even notice that they aren’t out at Halloween parties!

 Can’t think of any crafts your kids will want to make?
 Don’t worry—pumpkin carving counts!